Long advantageous, Harvard's China ties become a political liability

 Harvard did not respond immediately to requests for comment.

-Harvard’s links to China, which include research partnerships and China-focused academic centers, are longstanding.
+Harvard’s links to China, which include research partnerships and China-focused academic centres, are longstanding.
 The ties have yielded major financial gifts, influence in international affairs and global prestige for the school.

+Former Harvard President Larry Summers, who has at times been critical of the university, called the Trump administration's move to block foreign students the most serious attack on the university to date.

+"It's hard to imagine a greater strategic gift to China than for the United States to sacrifice its role as a beacon to the world," he said in an interview with Politico.

 HEALTH TRAINING

-In a statement, the Chinese embassy in Washington said: "Educational exchanges and cooperation between China and the United States are mutually beneficial and should not be stigmatized."
+In a statement, the Chinese embassy in Washington said: "Educational exchanges and cooperation between China and the United States are mutually beneficial and should not be stigmatised."

 The presence of Chinese students at Harvard and the school's links to the country are not evidence of wrongdoing.
 But the complexity and overlapping nature of the connections have been opaque enough to attract attention and criticism.